 Early rock star deaths from drug and alcohol abuse aren’t exactly out of the ordinary.
 But these unfortunate musos suffered an early exit in far more bizarre circumstances.
-Classic Rock explains the stranger-than-strange demise of 17 ill-fated stars…
+Classic Rock explains the stranger-than-strange demise of 17 ill-fated stars.

 Seeing an airstrip nearby, tour bus driver and ex-commercial pilot Andrew Aycock took a small plane without permission, and with Rhoads and make-up artist Rachel Youngblood on board, ‘buzzed’ the tour bus.
 One of the plane’s wings clipped the top of the bus and it ploughed into a garage.
 Everyone on board was killed instantly.

-The vocalist with British blues rockers The Yardbirds was famous for co-writing Shapes Of Thing and for singing an early version of what would become the Led Zep classic Dazed And Confused.
+The vocalist with British blues rockers The Yardbirds was famous for co-writing Shapes Of Thing and for singing an early version of what would become the Led Zeppelin classic Dazed And Confused.
 Relf died in 1976 at the age of 33 when he was electrocuted in the basement of his home in London while playing an electric guitar that wasn’t properly earthed.

 A founding member of American rock band Chicago, guitarist Kath died in Woodland Hills, California at the age of 31.
 His preponderance for drug taking was well known.
 But it was another love – of guns – that got him in the end.
 On January 23, 1978 Kath was partying at the home of Chicago roadie Don Johnson.

 Steve Peregrin Took

 ‘The Phantom Spiker’ was sacked from Tyrannosaurus Rex in 1969.
 By 1980 and aged 31, Took was living in Notting Hill with Valerie Billiet.
 The pair injected morphine, but it wasn’t this insanely dangerous practice that killed him.
 In fact, he asphyxiated after inhaling the cherry in a cocktail he was drinking at the time.
-Doh!
+Doh!.

 The celebrated French singer who wrote Comme D’Habitude (the original version of Frank Sinatra’s My Way) was a huge star in his home country, selling a staggering 70 million albums during his career.
 His died at his Paris apartment on 11 March, 1978 at the age of just 39.